adla-kajtaz/PythonExercises/Exercise21/README.md

 One of the exercises included in this repository is to create a list of squares and then filter the list to include only specific values.

-### SSteps to Implement the Squares List and Filter:
+### Steps to Implement the Squares List and Filter:

 1. Create a List of Squares